-Editor’s Note: Below Katie Herrick, Principal Consultant of Blue Fin Group, and Dan Landis, Senior Consultant of Blue Fin Group share insights on how pharmaceutical companies are adapting to the changing healthcare environment by focusing on improving patient access and affordability.
+Editor’s Note: Below Katie Herrick, Principal Consultant of Blue Fin Group, and Dan Landis, Senior Consultant of Blue Fin Group share insights on how pharmaceutical companies are adapting to the changing healthcare environment by focusing on improving access and drug affordability for patients through pharma copay assistance.

 As the healthcare landscape evolves, pharmaceutical manufacturers are increasingly adopting strategies to optimize patient access and affordability.
 One such strategy gaining traction is the $35 patient out-of-pocket cap, aimed at preventing patients from abandoning their prescriptions at the pharmacy counter or switching to generic alternatives.